How-To

 Converting Multiple Sheets at Once

-Tip: If different sheets in your workbook need different orientations — one landscape for a wide data table, one portrait for a summary — set the orientation per sheet before selecting all and exporting.
+Tip: If different sheets need different orientations — one landscape for a wide data table, one portrait for a summary — set the orientation per sheet before selecting all and exporting.
 Excel preserves per-sheet page settings when combining into a single PDF.

 When to Use an Online Converter Instead

-Excel's built-in export is the most precise option when you have control over the file and access to the desktop application.
-But there are situations where an online converter like Convixy Excel to PDF is the better choice.
+Excel’s built-in export is the most precise option when you have the desktop application.
+But there are situations where an online converter like Convixy Excel to PDF is the better choice: you are on a phone or tablet, you received a spreadsheet and do not have Excel installed, or you need to convert several files quickly without opening each in Excel individually.

 Online conversion handles standard XLSX and XLS files reliably for most use cases.
 For complex workbooks with custom VBA, advanced charts, or pivot tables with heavy formatting dependencies, the desktop export will always give more accurate results.